+Webinars that convert stick to proven rules.
 Maybe you’ve been reluctant to try your hand at webinars.
 The tech setup seems overwhelming.
-Presenting and public speaking
+Presenting and public speaking give you the heebie jeebies.
+And what if nobody signs up to watch?

 Webinars tick a lot of boxes.
 They let you reach viewers at scale, build your authority, overcome geographic constraints and can save you time and money to boot.
 And they can be used to sell products, services, coaching, memberships – whatever it is that brings in revenue for your business.

-It’s never been easier to tap into the power of this medium than it is today.
+It’s never been easier to tap into the power of webinars that convert than it is today.
 But webinars are definitely not something to rush into – failing to do the groundwork upfront will put you on the fast track to a flop.
 It’s not just about nailing the broadcast itself; what you do before and after is just as important.
 Read on to get the lowdown on how to create a webinar that converts like crazy.

 Webinars are a great way for service providers to demonstrate expertise and get in front of prospects